t1rantt/DataVault/README.md

 # DataVault
-DataVault.py, it is an utility to fastly cypher, decypher and generate AES keys.
+DataVault.py, an utility to fastly encode and decode files and generate AES keys.